dan-v/mint-bitcoin-sync/README.md

+# mint-bitcoin-sync
-Python script that will update Mint.com with current Bitcoin USD value of specified bitcoin addresses.
+A python script that will update Mint.com with current Bitcoin USD value of specified bitcoin addresses.
 Uses Blockchain.info to get price over past 24 hours.
-Note that there is no Mint.com public API, so this is using "private" API calls that may break at any point.
+Note that there is no public Mint.com API, so this is using "private" API calls that may break at any point.

+# Requirements
+* Python 2.7

-Mint.com Setup
+# Mint.com Setup
-===
 1. On Mint.com, a new "Other" account needs to be added for Bitcoins
 2. Select 'Money (or Debt)' radio button
 3. Pick 'Cash (Positive)' from dropdown and click 'Next' button